 HEALING | POST OPERATIVE CARE

 As your surgery date gets closer, you might feel uneasy.
 But the more you know about what to expect, the less nervous you’ll be.
-Take a few minutes to learn what is important before and after surgery.
+Take a few minutes to learn what is important before and after surgery with our Plastic Surgery Recovery guidelines.

 General Pre-Operative Post Operative Guidelines